42madrid/remote-challs/chall04/README.md

 If one passes too much files, treat all the files in the passed order, and prefix the output of each file by `filename:\n`.

 > NOTE: All the asked error messages are in the examples.
+>
+> NOTE 2: Solution that do not find the minimum number of shelves required will be accepted, for a smaller amount of points.
+However, those solution **MUST** try to fill the taken shelves at the most possible.
+A solution implying that a shelf can be empty **IS INVALID**.

 You have to submit a **python3 executable script** to solve this problem.